gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 But, in the long run, we want to enforce these ownership invariants all throughout the SIL pipeline implying these ownership qualified `load`, `store` instructions must be processed by IRGen, not eliminated by the SILOwnershipModel eliminator.
-Thus we will need to update passes to handle these new instructions.
-The main optimizer changes can be separated into the following
+Thus we will need to update passes to handle these new instructions and also will need to implement the `load_borrow`, `end_borrow` instruction.

-areas: memory forwarding, dead stores, ARC optimization.
+The main optimizer changes can be separated into the following areas: memory forwarding, dead stores, ARC optimization.
 In all of these cases, the necessary changes are relatively trivial to respond to.
-We give a quick taste of two of them: store->load forwarding and ARC Code Motion.
+We give a quick taste of two of
+them: store->load forwarding and ARC Code Motion.

 ### store->load forwarding